Cooked with onions, garlic, lemon and olives and seasoned with bold Moroccan spices, this chicken recipe is incredibly flavorful.

 Add the broth and use it to deglaze the bottom of the pan.

 Add the chicken back to the pan, plus the lemon slices and olives.
-Cover the pot and simmer until the chicken is cooked through, 20-30 minutes.
+Cover the pot and simmer until the chicken is cooked through, for 20-30 minutes.
 Garnish with cilantro and serve.

 Depending on the size of your pan, you might need to brown the chicken pieces in two batches.
 I use a fairly small Dutch oven to make this recipe, so I brown four of them first, then the remaining ones.